V2X-Real: a Large-Scale Dataset for Vehicle-to-Everything Cooperative Perception: Related Work

-Nevertheless, existing V2X datasets all focus on single collaboration mode \ie, either V2V or V2I and didn't incorporate I2I collaborations.
+Nevertheless, existing V2X datasets all focus on a single collaboration mode.
 Furthermore, the benchmarks and evaluations within these datasets are vehicle-centric, treating infrastructure merely as an auxiliary collaborator.
 Infrastructure-centric collaborations such as V2I and I2I are rarely discussed, highlighting a gap in the comprehensive evaluation of V2X interactions.
-Compared with these datasets, our dataset features with all three V2X collaboration modes \ie, V2V, V2I, and I2I, and investigates and benchmarks both Vehicle-Centric and Infrastructure Centric V2X cooperative perception.
+A concurrent work, RCooper~\cite{hao2024rcooper}, introduces an I2I dataset for roadside cooperative perception.
+Compared with these datasets, our dataset features with all three V2X collaboration modes \ie V2V, V2I, and I2I, and investigates and benchmarks both Vehicle-Centric and Infrastructure Centric V2X cooperative perception.
 Moreover, it is uniquely collected in congested urban environments with dense traffic and pedestrian flow, resulting in a record number of annotated 3D boxes compared to existing datasets.
-Furthermore, to facilitate multi-view camera-based perception, we will also provide multi-view stereo cameras covering 360 field-of-view for the vehicle agent and high-resolution network camera data for the infrastructure while only single-view cameras are provided in DAIR-V2X and V2V4Real.
-Additionally, existing V2X dataset only benchmark the detection performance based on single vehicle category, ignoring the perception performance for vulnerable road users.
-In contrast, we {provide benchmarks for all the annotation types and will release our codebase for multi-class cooperative perception to facilitate V2X research on vulnerable road users, which is an important yet under-explored research area. }
+Furthermore, to facilitate multi-view camera-based perception, we will also provide multi-view stereo cameras covering 360 field-of-view for the vehicle agent and high-resolution network camera data for the infrastructure.
+Additionally, existing V2X datasets only benchmark the detection performance based on a single vehicle category, ignoring the perception performance for vulnerable road users.
+In contrast, we provide benchmarks for all the annotation types and will release our codebase for multi-class cooperative perception to facilitate V2X research on vulnerable road users, which is an important yet under-explored research area.